 The integrations of individual pixels in ReadRstRead mode are offset with respect to each other, so the integration of the last to be reset/read pixel starts MINDIT seconds after the integration of the first pixel to be reset/read.
 Usually, it is safe to ignore this effect-either because the DIT>>MINDIT (as is usually the case for exoplanet observations) or because the window is almost as small as the target size, so the signal from the target is averaged over nearly all pixels from the window (as is the case of the Lunar occultations).

-The mode has two modifications: (1) burst (NOT OFFERED!) is intended for applications that require short high time-resolution observations, i.e. lunar and KBO occultations, transits of extrasolar planets, etc; (2) Fast Jitter (OFFERED!) is intended for observations of extremely bright objects that require short DITs to avoid saturation, and small overheads, to increase the efficiency, i.e. exo-planet transits.
+The Fast Jitter mode is intended for observations of extremely bright objects that require short DITs to avoid saturation, and small overheads, to increase the efficiency, i.e. exo-planet transits.